Overview of teams and channels in Microsoft Teams

 - Channels are most valuable when extended with apps that include tabs, connectors, and bots that increase their value to the members of the team.
 To learn more, see Overview of Teams apps.

 See Limits and specifications for Microsoft Teams for information on the limits associated with using Teams.

 Membership, roles, and settings

-When Teams is activated for your entire organization, team owners can invite anyone at your organization they work with to join their team.
-Teams makes it easy for team owners to add people in the organization based on their name.
+Team owners can invite anyone at your organization to join their team.
 Depending on your organization's settings people from outside of your organization can be added to your teams as guests or as external participants in shared channels.
 See Guest Access in Microsoft Teams for more information.

 Team owners can also create a team based on an existing Microsoft 365 group.
 Any changes made to the group membership will be synced with Teams automatically.

 - Team owner - The person who creates the team.
 Team owners can make any member of their team a co-owner when they invite them to the team or at any point after they've joined the team.
 Having multiple team owners lets you share the responsibilities of managing settings and membership, including invitations.